ngkore/docs/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-Copyright &copy; 2023 NgKore Community.
+Copyright © 2023 NgKore Community.
 All rights reserved.